enormego/EGOTableViewPullRefresh/README.md

-# NEETTableViewPullRefresh
+# NEETPullRefreshTableHeaderView

-NEETTableViewPullRefresh is an improved version of [EGOTableViewPullRefresh](https://github.com/enormego/EGOTableViewPullRefresh)
+NEETPullRefreshTableHeaderView is an improved version of [EGOTableViewPullRefresh](https://github.com/enormego/EGOTableViewPullRefresh)

 ## Known Issues on iOS 7